GSA/search.digitalgov.gov/_posts/2013-08-28-third-party.md

     * foresee-qualifier.js
     * foresee-test.js

-3. Ask ForeSee to send USASearch your foresee-trigger.js file.
+3. Ask ForeSee to send us your foresee-trigger.js file.

-4. USASearch will send you an email to confirm that we've set up your CNAME and installed your foresee-trigger.js file.
+4. We'll send you an email to confirm that we've set up your CNAME and installed your foresee-trigger.js file.

 It should look something like the following.